-Recently, better understanding of the molecular basis of AML has been leveraged to produce 10 approved therapies from 2017 to 2022 - either as single agents or in combination with other therapies (Table 4).
+Recently, better understanding of the molecular basis of AML has been leveraged to produce 12 approved therapies from 2017 to 2022-either as single agents or in combination with other therapies (Table 6).
 These approvals have provided welcome treatment options for patients with AML, particularly older patients.
 A brief description of each is found below.
-Updated 2023 NCCN Practice Guidelines [available here] (www.jnccn.org/view/ journals/jnccn/17/6/article-p721.xml) should be consulted for detailed recommendations regarding where and when each of these therapies fits into clinical practice for the treatment of patients with AML.2 The full Prescribing Information for each of these therapies should be consulted to learn about associated toxicities.
+Updated 2023 NCCN Practice Guidelines, available at www.jnccn.org/view/journals/jnccn/17/6/article-p721.xml, should be consulted for detailed recommendations regarding where and when each of these therapies fits into clinical practice for the treatment of patients with AML.2 The full Prescribing Information for each of these therapies should be consulted to learn about associated toxicities.

-Table 4.
-Therapies for AML approved since 2017
+Table 6.
+Therapies for AML Approved Since 2017

-Therapy Mechanism of Action Indication(s) Daunorubicin and cytarabine liposome (VYXEOS) 15 [Approved 2017] Fixed molar ratio of daunorubicin and cytarabine in a liposomal formulation Adults with newly diagnosed therapy-related AML (t-AML) AML with myelodysplasia-related changes (AML-MRC) Gemtuzumab ozogamicin (MYLOTARGTM) 16 [Approved 2017] Anti-CD-33 antibody linked to N-acetyl gamma calicheamicin, a cytotoxic agent Adults with newly diagnosed CD33-positive AML either as single agent or in combination with 7+3 Relapsed/refractory (r/r) CD33-positive AML in patients >2 years Midostaurin (RYDAPT) 17 capsules [Approved 2017] FMS-like tyrosine kinase 3 (FLT3) inhibitor In combination with standard cytarabine and daunorubicin induction and cytarabine consolidation in adults with newly diagnosed AML that is FLT3-positive as detected by an FDA- approved test Gilteritinib (XOSPATA [®]) 18 oral tablets [Approved 2018] FMS-like tyrosine kinase 3 (FLT3) inhibitor Adults with r/r AML with FLT3 mutation as detected by an FDA- approved test Enasidenib (IDHIFA®) 19 oral tablets [Approved 2017] IDH2 inhibitor • Adults with r/r AML with IDH2 mutation Ivosidenib (TIBSOVO []) 20 oral tablets [Approved 2018] IDH1 inhibitor For treatment of AML with a susceptible IDH1 mutation in: As monotherapy or with azacitidine in adults with newly diagnosed AML, who are ≥75 years or have comorbidities precluding intensive induction chemotherapy As monotherapy in adults with r/r AML Venetoclax tablets (VENCLEXTA®) 20 [Approved 2018] BCL-2 inhibitor With hypomethylating agents (azacitidine or decitabine) or low dose cytarabine (LDAC) for treatment of newly diagnosed AML in adults ≥75 years or who have comorbidities that preclude use of intensive induction chemotherapy Glasdegib (DAURISMO [TM]) 22 oral tablets [Approved 2018] Hedgehog pathway inhibitor With LDAC for treatment of newly diagnosed AML in adults ≥75 years or who have comorbidities that preclude use of intensive induction chemotherapy Azacitidine (ONUREG [TM]) 23 oral tablets [Approved 2020] Nucleoside metabolic inhibitor Continued treatment of adults with AML in first complete remission (CR) or CR with incomplete blood count recovery (CRi) following intensive induction chemotherapy (and are unable to complete intensive therapy) Olutasidenib (REZLIDHIATM) 24 oral capsules [Approved 2022] IDH1 inhibitor Adults with r/r AML with a susceptible IDH1 mutation
+Therapy Mechanism of Action Indication(s) Daunorubicin and cytarabine liposome (VYXEOS®) 15 [Approved 2017] Fixed molar ratio of daunorubicin and cytarabine in a liposomal formulation Adults with newly diagnosed therapy-related AML (t-AML) AML with myelodysplasia-related changes (AML-MRC) Gemtuzumab ozogamicin (MYLOTARGTM)16 [Approved 2017] Anti-CD-33 antibody linked to N-acetyl gamma calicheamicin, a cytotoxic agent Adults with newly diagnosed CD33-positive AML either as single agent or in combination with 7+3 Relapsed/refractory (r/r) CD33-positive AML in patients >2 years Midostaurin (RYDAPT®) 17 capsules [Approved 2017] FMS-like tyrosine kinase 3 (FLT3) inhibitor In combination with standard cytarabine and daunorubicin induction and cytararabine consolidation in adults with newly diagnosed AML that is gilt FLT3-ITD or FLT3-TKD Gilteritinib (XOSPATA®) 18 oral tablets [Approved 2018] FMS-like tyrosine kinase 3 (FLT3) inhibitor Adults with r/r AML with FLT3-ITD or FLT3-TKD mutations detected by an FDA-approved test.
+Enasidenib (IDHIFA®) 19 oral tablets [Approved 2017] IDH2 inhibitor Adults with r/r AML with IDH2 mutation Ivosidenib (TIBSOVO®) 20 oral tablets [Approved 2018] IDH1 inhibitor For treatment of AML with a susceptible IDH1 mutation in: • As monotherapy or with azacitidine in adults with newly diagnosed AML, who are ≥75 years or have comorbidities precluding intensive induction chemotherapy • As monotherapy in adults with r/r AML Venetoclax (VENCLEXTA®) 20 tablets [Approved 2018] BCL-2 inhibitor With hypomethylating agents (azacitidine or decitabine) or low dose cytarabine (LDAC) for treatment of newly diagnosed AML in adults ≥75 years or who have comorbidities that preclude use of intensive induction chemotherapy Glasdegib (DAURISMOTM) 22 oral tablets [Approved 2018] Hedgehog pathway inhibitor With LDAC for treatment of newly diagnosed AML in adults ≥75 years or who have comorbidities that preclude use of intensive induction chemotherapy Azacitidine (ONUREGTM) 23 oral tablets [Approved 2020] Nucleoside metabolic inhibitor Continued treatment of adults with AML in first complete remission (CR) or CR with incomplete blood count recovery (CRi) following intensive induction chemotherapy (and are unable to complete intensive therapy) Olutasidenib (REZLIDHIATM)24 oral capsules [Approved 2022] IDH1 inhibitor Adults with r/r AML with a susceptible IDH1 mutation Revumenib (REVUFORJ®) 52 oral tablets [Approved 2024] Menin inhibitor Adult and pediatric patients age >1 year with R/R KMT2A- rearranged with AML Quizartinib (VANFLYTA®) 53 oral tablets [Approved 2023] FMS-like tyrosine kinase 3 (FLT3) inhibitor In combination with standard cytarabine and daunorubicin induction, cytarabine consolidation and single agent maintenance in adults with newly diagnosed AML that is FLT3-ITD positive

-Daunorubicin and cytarabine liposome for injection (VYXEOS®) [approved in 2017]
+Daunorubicin and cytarabine liposome (VYXEOS®) for injection [approved in 2017]